Deploy AIStor on Kubernetes

 If successful, the command outputs a summary of installed resources.

-To validate the installation, run kubectl get all -n aistor and check the status of deployed resources.
+5. Validate the installation by running kubectl get all -n aistor and checking the status of deployed resources.
 They should resemble the following:

 NAME READY STATUS RESTARTS AGE